rootslab/qap/Readme.md

 ```
 ###Signatures

-> Create an instance with a Buffer or String.
+> Create an instance with a Buffer or String pattern.

 ```javascript
 Qap( String pattern )